Gamify-IT/docs/dev-manuals/languages/docker/access-to-pull-docker-images-from-github.md

-# How to get access to pull docker images from GitHub
+# How to pull docker images from GitHub

-1. Goto [https://github.com/settings/tokens](https://github.com/settings/tokens) and get your created access token to pull docker images or create a new one.
+1. Go to <https://github.com/settings/tokens> and get an existing access token (PAT).
+Alternatively, you can create a new one, but do not forget to include the `read:packages` permission.
-1. Name it like you want, set the expiration date like you want.
-1. check `read:packages`
-1. Press `Generate Token`
 1. Copy the token
-1. Run `docker login ghcr.io -u GITHUB_USERNAME -p "COPIED_TOKEN"`
+1. Run `docker login ghcr.io -u $GITHUB_USERNAME -p "$COPIED_TOKEN"`